alfonsodg/sisventi/README.txt

     * pysis.py - POS Sales
     * sisgerp.py - Warehouse Management
     * admin.py - POS Administration and Reports

-    Just run in the terminal
+    Adjust the data.cfg and dist.cfg according to your needs Just run in the terminal